gregv12/fluxtion-server/docs/guide/writing-a-message-sink-plugin.md

-# Guide: Writing a Message Sink Plugin for Fluxtion Server
+# Guide: Writing a Message Sink Plugin for Mongoose server

-This guide explains how to implement and integrate a custom message sink (an output connector) for Fluxtion Server.
+This guide explains how to implement and integrate a custom message sink (an output connector) for Mongoose server.
 A message sink consumes values produced by event processors and forwards them to an external system (e.g., file, database, HTTP, Kafka, etc.).